VladStoyanoff/WaveConverter/README.md

 sudo pip3 install numpy
 sudo pip3 install time

-## Open Scope MZ
+## Open Scope co

-If you've bought a brand new Open Scope MZ, then you will receive the PCB and many female to female cables.
-I do not recommend using them, because you will need 6 at most.So just take 6 female to female cables from your nearest electronics shop and go with those, to avoid confusion.
+If you've bought a brand new Open Scope MZ, then you will receive the PCB with a whole bunch of connected female to female cables.
+I do not recommend using them, because you will need 6 at most.
+So just take 6 female to female cables from your nearest electronics shop and go with those, to avoid confusion.

 What you will want to do is connect the wave generator with a power cable to your computer and open http://waveformslive.com